-In crimes of violence and any offense involving property damage, the Prosecutor shall include the requested amount of restitution on the plea disposition worksheet.
+In crimes of violence and any offense involving property damage, the Prosecutor shall include the requested amount of restitution to the Court on record at time of sentencing.
 Any restitution order serves as a judgment against a defendant, which a victim may then collect if not paid through the Court.